uralbash/awesome-pyramid/README.md

 * [pyramid_royal](https://github.com/hadrien/pyramid_royal) - Royal is a pyramid extension which eases writing RESTful web applications.
 * [cliquet](https://github.com/mozilla-services/cliquet) - Cliquet is a toolkit to ease the implementation of HTTP microservices, such as data-driven REST APIs.
 * [webargs](https://github.com/sloria/webargs) - A friendly library for parsing HTTP request arguments, with built-in support for popular web frameworks.
+* [ramses](https://github.com/brandicted/ramses) - Generate a RESTful API using RAML.
+It uses Nefertari which provides ElasticSearch-powered views.

 ## Search